 Special Note on Core Requirements

 The Mathematics and Natural Science Core Requirements are satisfied as indicated above.
-The remainder of the Core Requirements are satisfied by the following courses:
+The remainder of the Core Requirements are satisfied by the following courses or transfer credit:

 |AR-127||Introduction to the Visual Arts||3|